jtoppins/dct/docs/playerui.md

 ##### Join

-Uses the scratchpad to join a mission already in existance.
+Uses the scratchpad to join a mission already in existence.
 The system will verify the joining player's airframe is allowed fly the type of mission being joined.